 - fully distributed model is not supported in this release of the specification;

-- hybrid model is not supported in this Release of the specification.
+- centralized network/distributed user model is not supported in this release of the specification.

-NOTE 2: This release only supports interworking with TSN using IEEE 802.1Q [98] clause 8.6.8.4 based scheduled traffic and IEEE 802.1Q [98] clause 8.6.5.1 based per-stream filtering and policy.
+NOTE 2: This release supports interworking with TSN using IEEE Std 802.1Q [98] clause 8.6.8.4 based scheduled traffic and IEEE Std 802.1Q [98] clause 8.6.5.1 based per-stream filtering and policy.